Maritime Security Task Force: Organisation

 The Maritime Security Task Force is helmed by a rear admiral, and is operationally responsible to the Chief of Defence Force.
-It comprises two operational groups, and a information-sharing centre.
+It comprises two operational groups, and an information-sharing centre.

 Operational Groups

 Sea Security Group is in charge of seaward maritime security activities in Singapore's surrounding waterways.
 This include regular patrols, boarding and escort activities in the Singapore Strait, as well as maritime surveillance.

 Force Protection Group is responsible for against dangers from the sea, and is in charge of defending naval facilities and installations and enforcing security.
 A quick response force will be dispatched to protect against infiltration and other maritime dangers in the event of a seaward intrusion.

 These two operational groups work closely with the Singapore Maritime Crisis Centre to plan and coordinate actions with other national maritime agencies in the case of a maritime incident.

 Information Fusion Centre

 The Information Fusion Centre is a multinational maritime security information-sharing and collaboration centre.
 It has linkages with more than 90 military, maritime and law enforcement agencies from more than 40 countries.
 It also has more than 160 international liaison officers from 25 countries deployed to Singapore on a rotational basis.